 How To Make Fruit and Nut Bars

-- Cool and cut.
+Step 6: Cool and cut.
 Cool the bars in the pan completely.
 For about 2-3 hrs.
 Transfer to a cutting board and cut into 12 bars.

-Tips To Make Healthy Nut Bars
+Tips To Make the Best Homemade Snack Bars

 Frequently Asked Questions

 Store these nut bars in the fridge, especially if you live in warmer climates.
 They will keep for at least a week or longer.
-The ingredients won’t go “bad” but the nuts will go stale over time.

-More Healthy Snack Recipes
+More Nutritious Snack Recipes

 - Chocolate Chia Protein Pudding